 Photo by Nourdine Diouane.

 There are some arguments against certain measures to light parks.
 It has been noted that only lighting pathways may be dangerous and act as a way for criminals to track the routes of pedestrians.
 Poorly designed park lighting may also increase certain types of vandalism like graffiti.
 However, it can also be argued that well-designed park lighting is far superior to poor park lighting and no park lighting at all.
+Many of these lighting initiatives are guided by city ordinance, which ensures that the lighting meets specific safety and operational standards.
 There are many theories as to why strategic park lighting is both an effective crime deterrent and a great community building tool.

 For one, evenly spaced, bright lighting in parks allows daytime activities to extend into the evening hours, such as sports, walking, and cookouts.
 More people in a public space engaging in recreational activities deters crime by increasing the